 This versatile bolognese sauce is excellent for various dishes, including lasagne, spaghetti, cottage pie, chili, and stuffed potatoes.
 If you’re making tomato sauce but don’t want to use meat, you may always substitute beans or tofu (you can even blend in extra vegetables if you avoid the kids spotting them).

-Brown, green, or Puy lentils, once cooked in a large pan, can be used in a variety of ways, including as the foundation for a hearty salad made with roasted vegetables (or with defrosted frozen peas and cherry tomatoes for a more accessible option), as the main ingredient in a warming soup, or as the meat substitute in a meatless bolognese.
+Brown, green, or Puy lentils, once cooked in a large pan, can be used in a variety of ways, including as the foundation for a hearty salad made with cold roasted vegetables (or with defrosted frozen peas and cherry tomatoes for a more accessible option), as the main ingredient in a warming soup, or as the meat substitute in a meatless bolognese.
 To give each dish its distinctive flavor, try using a variety of herbs and spices.